zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## <font color="#000066">News</font>

+- <ins>[2024.04]</ins> Our paper on optimization of web application fuzzing has been accepted by CCS'24.
+Congrats!'
 - <ins>[2024.03]</ins> Our paper on concolic execution of web applications has been accepted by IEEE S&P'24.
 Congrats!
 - <ins>[2023.11]</ins> I am on the Program Committee of [ICSE'25](https://conf.researchr.org/home/icse-2025).
 - <ins>[2023.11]</ins> Our team won the second prize in _vulnerability analysis_ track of DataCon 2023.
 Congrats!